tangalbert919/p37-ec-aero-15/Aero 14 Fan Control Registers.md

 As for the previous mode, the fan speed is controlled with registers B0 and B1.
-Again, it is impossible to use values below 30%.
+Again, it is dangerous to use values below 30%.

-The value 00 is accepted and turns the fans off completely but this may not be safe because your hardware could overheat so it seems like a very bad idea unless one writes some kind of thermal monitor that wants to control the fans directly based on its own temperature curve.
+The value 00 is accepted and turns the fans off completely but this may not be safe because your hardware could overheat so it seems like a very bad idea unless someone writes some kind of thermal monitor that controls the fans directly by regularly updating the fixed fan speed based on its own temperature curve.

-So to set the fan to 50% fixed speed one would have to set the following register values
+To set the fan to 50% fixed speed one would have to set the following register values
 ```
  06.4=1
  08.6=0